Bleach (2018 film): Plot

 While Ichigo and Rukia are fighting a Hollow, Hexapodus, they are confronted by Renji and Byakuya.
 After Renji defeats Ichigo, Byakuya scolds Rukia for having broken the Soul Society's laws by giving Ichigo her powers while giving her an ultimatum: either extract her Reiryoku from Ichigo or return to the Soul Society to be trialed and punished accordingly.
 As the former choice would result in Ichigo's death since he had not amassed the ideal amount for his survival, Rukia resigns herself for punishment.
 But Ichigo stops her at the last minute and makes a deal with Byakuya, to purify the infamous Hollow Grand Fisher to gain enough Reiryoku for a non-fatal transfer.

-As Ichigo vigorously training for the confrontation catches the interest of his classmates Yasutora Sado and Orihime Inoue, he learns that Grand Fisher was the being who killed his mother Masaki when he was a child.
+As Ichigo vigorously training for the confrontation catches the interest of his classmates Yasutora Sado and Orihime Inoue, he learns that Grand Fisher was the being who killed his mother Masaki Kurosaki when he was a child.
 While visiting Masaki's grave, Karin and Yuzu are attacked by Grand Fisher.
 Ichigo is able to free his sisters before taking Grand Fisher on in a highly destructive fight and defeating him with Uryū's support, only for the two to be ambushed and Uryū injured by Renji, who with Byakuya decided to renege on their deal.
 Though Ichigo manages to overpower Renji, Byakuya steps in and defeats Ichigo with overwhelming pace.
 Rukia intervenes, convincing Byakuya to spare Ichigo as she extracts her Reiryoku while parting ways with him.
 The next day, due to the Soul Society's influence, everyone in Karakura Town has forgotten Rukia and everyone thinks the damage to the town from the battle with Grand Fisher was caused by a tornado.
 However, Ichigo sees a note Rukia had left in his book and seemingly regains his memories.